GuidoGiacomoMussini/Text_Mining-Lyrics_Analysis/README.md

 The terms $w_j$, $w_k$  $\in [0,1]$ refer to a metric called **Inverse popularity**:
 Popularity of a word represents how common the word is within the language.
 Let $X$ represent a random variable that randomly pick a word from a language, $c$ a common word and $n$ a less common word, where *common* refers to the word frequency (where frequency here indicates the number of different meanings and context in which the word is used) in the dataset used to train the embedding model.
 Under the assumption that the words distribution in the datset is consisent with the words distribution in the language, we have that $P(S(c,x) > S(n,x))$ is probable for each x $\in$ X even if we can't directly recognize semantic or lexical link between $c$ and $x$.
 In other words, S(x,y) inherently tends to calculate a higher similarity score when a common word is involved.
 This bias leads the algorithm to frequently assign documents to topics represented by the most common term.

 To counteract this effect, the algorithm derives the *inverse popularity* coefficient $w_t$ for each topic t in T, defined as: $$w_t ∝  (\sum_{i=1}^{|L|} S(l_i, t_t))^{-1}$$
 Here, $L$ is the list of each chosen word $l$ across all documents.
-This coefficeint is in fact proportional to the inverse of how 'popular' is the word representing the topic in the set of documents.
+This coefficeint is in fact proportional to the inverse of how 'popular' is the topic in the set of documents.
 Therefore, the most *popular* topics are penalized in the algorithm.
+A better and more general way to calculate this metric would be to derive it from the entire corpus of documents used to train the embedding model, as deriving it from the dataset on which the algorithm will be used will generate some bias in the coefficients.
-*Note that each $w_t$ is in percentage, based on the sum of all the w_t in T. Tt follows that as |T| increases, each $w_t$ decreases.*
+Note that each $w_t$ is in percentage, based on the sum of all the $w_t$ in T. It follows that as |T| increases, each $w_t$ decreases.

-For example, the popularity of topics in my lyrics is:
+For example, the topics popularity in my lyrics is:
  | |
 |---|
 |'dio': 0.32,